 You will need to add a line to the file “.bash_profile” or potentially create the file if it didn’t already exist.
 This file lives in your home directory and it is hidden from your view by default.

-We now provide a guide of how to create / adjust this file using a tiny editor called nano, if you are familiar with editing text files, just use your editor of choice.
+We now provide a guide on how to create/adjust this file using a tiny editor called Nano, if you are familiar with editing text files, just use your editor of choice.

 Open a Terminal and type:

 You should now see something similar to this.
 It’s a text editor within the Terminal.
 Here you can add your environment variables.

 If .bash_profile did not exist already, you need to create it.

 You can add your environment variable by adding a new line:

 You can save by pressing

 Ctrl + X.